 Hazardous Waste Management Specialists

-The U.S. Department of Labor (DOL) predicts that employment of these workers will grow faster than the average for all occupations through 2020.
+The U.S. Department of Labor (DOL) predicts that employment of these workers will grow about as fast as the average for all occupations through 2022.
 Hazardous waste management specialists with advanced educational degrees, specific technical skills and knowledge, and success in past cleanup and remediation projects will have the best opportunities to find work.
 As with some other highly skilled environmental professions, hazardous waste management is currently suffering from a lack of qualified professionals.
 The sheer enormity of the hazardous waste problem, with at least 40,000 known sites and more expected to be identified in the near future, ensures that there will be cleanup jobs available as long as funding is available.

 Complete your Vault Profile and get seen by top employers